plotly/plotly.github.io/_posts/2015-10-15-excel-insets.md

 ![Legend](http://i.imgur.com/2kdhgyE.png)

-You might notice that the grid lines on the subplot clash with the grid lines of your original plot.
+You might notice that the grid lines on the inset plot clash with the grid lines of your original plot.
 Head to the AXES popover, then select X Axis 2 (Y Axis 2) from the drop down menu.
 Head to "lines" and turn the grid lines off.

 ![Grid Lines off X](http://i.imgur.com/zZ6Kozq.png)

 ![Grid Lines off Y](http://i.imgur.com/5hcDKAF.png)

-In order to get a distinguished subplot "boxed-in" look, you can turn the Axis line and Mirror on in the case of X Axis 2 (Y Axis 2) and also turn the Zero line off in both cases.
+In order to get a distinguished inset "boxed-in" look, you can turn the Axis line and Mirror on in the case of X Axis 2 (Y Axis 2) and also turn the Zero line off in both cases.

 ![Axis Line/Mirror X](http://i.imgur.com/SPOEO1T.png)